• Skip to main content

 Here are some flavor variations for your overnight oats -

-Banana bread - Stir in ½ a mashed banana, a tablespoon of almond butter, and a pinch of cinnamon to your oats.
+Banana bread - Stir ½ a mashed banana, a tablespoon of almond butter, and a pinch of cinnamon to your oats.

 Chocolate - Add 1-2 tablespoons of cocoa powder to your oats.
 I also love topping it with chocolate chips or cacao nibs.